 - Ask your doctor about taking the active form of vitamin D3 with K, 1000 iu’s a day may slash your risk of breast cancer up to 50%.
 Taking D with vitamin K is important for helping prevent calcification

 - HER-2 is a rare but aggressive form of the disease.
 Another study found that eating lots of raw salad veggies dropped the risk of developing it by close to 35%

 - Curb your alcohol intake to no more than one drink a day.
 Studies show that over imbibing on a regular basis increases the risk factor.
 I love my wine, I’m not suggesting anyone stop enjoying it but, as with most things, moderation.

 - Breastfeed.
 It’s been shown to lower risk and it boosts infants health and immune system

-- This is a bonus tip but perhaps one of the most important: For the love of all that’s good in the world, DITCH THE TOXIC DEODORANT & ANTIPERSPIRANT!
+- This is a bonus tip but perhaps one of the most important: DITCH THE TOXIC DEODORANT & ANTIPERSPIRANT!
+Seriously, that shit is toxic.
 Parabens and Aluminum have been found in breast cancer tissue.
+Aluminum is also associated with Alzheimer’s.
+A new brain develops Alzheimer’s every 66 seconds and two thirds of those people are women.
+It’s in your brain for about 20 years before you even shows signs.
 Want a safe, healthy alternative that actually works?
 Try Schmidt’s, Pure Haven Essentials or Meow Meow Tweet.